Conduct for Inmates/Visitors

 b.
 Visitors will dress in accordance with the provisions of the Visitor Dress Code.

 c.
-Serious deviations from appropriate standards of behavior may result in administrative action such as a verbal warning, termination of a visit, noncontact visits, or visiting suspension.
+Serious deviations from appropriate standards of behavior may result in administrative action such as a verbal warning, termination of a visit, a change to non‑contact visits, or a visiting suspension.

 d.
-Disciplinary reports resulting from incidents in the visiting room, e.g., contraband, disruptive behavior may result in suspension of visiting privileges and/or loss of contact visits for a period determined by the Assistant Superintendent or his/her designee.
+Disciplinary reports resulting from incidents in the visiting room, e.g., contraband or disruptive behavior may result in suspension of visiting privileges and/or loss of contact visits for a period determined by the assistant superintendent or a designee.

 General Laws; Chapter 268

 M.G.L Chapter 268, Section 28 Delivering drugs or articles to prisoners in Correctional Institutions or Jails;

 Whoever gives or delivers to a prisoner in any correctional institution or in any jail or house of correction, any drug or article whatever, or has in his possession within the precincts of any prison herein named with intent to give or deliver to any prisoner any such drug or article without the permission of the superintendent or keeper, shall be punished by imprisonment in the state prison for not more than five years, or in a jail or house of correction for not more than two years, or by a fine of not more than one thousand dollars.

 M.G.L.
 Chapter 268, Section 3 Delivery or receipt of articles to or from inmates;